samvoisin/samvoisin.github.io/_posts/2024-12-01-moving-to-vsa.md

 Vertical slice architecture (VSA) is a software design approach that structures your application around features rather than technical layers.
 It emphasizes separating application functionality into distinct, end-to-end slices that handle a specific feature or use case independently.
 Each slice contains the requirements to handle the implementation of the related feature.
 This includes the presentation (e.g. API endpoints), the feature's infrastructure needs, the application code, and the business/domain logic.

-VSA stands in contrast to the more traditional layered architecture in which all API endpoints are defined together in the presentation layer, all infrastructure needs are defined together in the infrastructure layer and so on.
+VSA stands in contrast to the more traditional layered architecture in which all API endpoints are defined together in the presentation layer, all infrastructure needs are defined together in the infrastructure layer, and so on.

 Milan Jovanović provides an excellent and detailed description of a VSA [here](https://www.milanjovanovic.tech/blog/vertical-slice-architecture) if you want to read more.